The 13th Law of Persuasion: The Law of Magnetic Familiarity

 - Work out how various groups and departments in your company should implement marketing messages in what they do.

-- Invest in some basic training in business writing skills for ALL employees who will write stuff, even internally — secretaries, technical people, HR staffers, trainers, sales people, etc
+- Invest in some basic training in business and copy writing skills for ALL employees who will write, even internally — secretaries, technical people, HR staffers, trainers, sales people, etc

 Your Marketing Message Isn’t For You